hugoferreira/golf-during-covid/day4.md

 - Each anagram appears in a new line;
 - Anagrams are separated by words with a semi-colon `: `;
 - Words are separated by commas `,`;
-- You must read the corpus from stdin and output the result to stdout.
+- You must read the corpus from _stdin_ and output the result to _stdout_.

 ## Examples